Papal titles: Vicar of Christ

 With different theological and secular meanings, the title was also used in a personal observation by Tertullian in the third century to refer to the Holy Spirit, and in Caesaropapism from the fifth to ninth centuries to refer to rulers and the public authorities, such as kings, judges, and most prominently the Byzantine emperor.

-Prince of the Apostles
+Successor or Vicar of the Prince of the Apostles

+Prince of the Apostles (Latin Principis Apostolorum) is a title reserved individually for Saint Peter.
+Examples of this application can be seen in the following biographies of Peter: